-A Mississippi food stamp application can be submitted using several different methods to suit your needs.
-Once the MDHS receives your application, your eligibility will be determined and you will receive a notification.
+A Mississippi food stamp application can be submitted using several different methods.
+Once the MDHS receives your application, the agency will determine if you meet the eligibility requirements of the program, and you will receive a notification of its decision.
 If approved, this notice will tell you the amount of benefits that you can receive.
 Read below to learn more about the SNAP benefits application process and discover how to renew your benefits.

 What do you need to apply for food stamps in Mississippi?